cksisu/homl/README.md

-# Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow
+# Study tracker

-## By Aurelien Geron
+## Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow By Aurelien Geron (2nd Edition)

 ### Tracking repo for book exercises and other related works

-This repo is used to track my exercises and related work as I read through the book a second time as part of my warmup work for my ML Masters work.
-I read the book a few years back, but did not really do any of the exercises and only applied bits and pieces to the work I was doing on a day-to-day basis.
+I'm studying this book for a second time as part of my warmup work for my custom "ML Masters" work.
+I read the book (1st edition) a few years back, but did not really do any of the exercises and only applied bits and pieces to the work I was doing on a day-to-day basis.

 This time I want to complete the exercises to hold myself accountable and refamiliarize myself with the the core ML libraries covered.
 I am developing a